kimsk/chia-piggybank/POST-7.md

 }
 ```

-As we can see, it still doesn't solve the annoucement issue.
+As we can see, it still doesn't solve the announcement issue.

 ## Conclusions

 Now our contribution coins can only be spent by a user with a designated secret key.
-Next post, we will try to resolve the annoucement issue by including coin id in the message.
+Next post, we will try to resolve the announcement issue by including coin id in the message.